Old Town Theater

 The Old Town was closed in 1999, and was reopened on Valentine Day 2002, after renovations were completed bringing the bathrooms up to ADA approved code, replacing the seats to a comfortable level and adding lighting and sound systems.
 The screen was removed opening the stage for live plays and a comedy venue.
 In December 2002, the Old Town Theater was closed.

 The Old Town Theater re-opened in February 2004 with “Gone With the Wind” and “Philadelphia Story”.
 It was closed in early-January 2012 and later that year the facade was being restored.
-It has now reopened as a live performance theatre, but was closed in 2014.
+It reopened as a live performance theatre, but was closed in 2014.
 In August 2019 it was announced that plans were put forward to convert the Old Town Theatre into a Patagonia clothing store, keeping the stage and balcony for events, with a planned opening for March 2020.

 Just login to your account and subscribe to this theater.